qteatime/kate/docs/dev-manual.md

 ]
 ```

+The other pre-defined mapping is `"kate"`, which uses the same mappings as the standard Kate keyboard configuration.
 If your game uses different keybindings, you'll need to map it manually.
 Specify it as:

 ```json
 "bridges": [